wangj2727/EHR_SOFA/README.md

 # Pre-intubation SOFA Score for Predicting COVID-19 Mortality: External Validation using EHR from 86 U.S. Healthcare Systems to Appraise Current Ventilator Triage Algorithms
-This repository contains R scripts used for generating results, figures, and tables published in the article "Pre-intubation SOFA Score for Predicting COVID-19 Mortality: External Validation using EHR from 86 U.S. Healthcare Systems to Appraise Current Ventilator Triage Algorithms" (Placeholder for paper link when it becomes available)
+This repository contains R scripts used for generating results, figures, and tables published in the article "Pre-intubation SOFA Score for Predicting COVID-19 Mortality: External Validation using EHR from 86 U.S. Healthcare Systems to Appraise Current Ventilator Triage Algorithms" (https://journals.lww.com/ccmjournal/Abstract/9000/Preintubation_Sequential_Organ_Failure_Assessment.94969.aspx)

 The main data collected from the study is not available at this time; therefore the R code is provided only to give a detailed record of how the main analyses were done, and without the data file that code cannot be run to recreate tables and figures in the manuscript.